Pneumococcal conjugate (PCV 13) vaccine

 • Diabetes, cystic fibrosis or a chronic cerebrospinal fluid leak

-At 2 years of age, a child with any of the above medical conditions should also receive a dose of pneumococcal polysaccharide vaccine, which protects against more types of pneumococcal bacteria.
-For more information, see HealthLinkBC File #62b Pneumococcal Polysaccharide Vaccine.
+A child with any of these conditions should receive a dose of the pneumococcal polysaccharide vaccine at 2 years of age.
+The polysaccharide vaccine protects against more types of pneumococcal bacteria.
+For more information, see HealthLinkBC File #62b Pneumococcal polysaccharide vaccine.

-• Children 5 to 18 years of age with no spleen, or a spleen that is not working properly
+• Children 5 to 18 years of age with no spleen, or a spleen that is not working properly, or who have cancer

-• Adults and children 5 years of age and older with HIV infection or who have had a stem cell transplant.
+• Individuals 5 years of age and older with HIV infection or who have had a stem cell transplant

-These individuals should also get a dose of pneumococcal polysaccharide vaccine after their last dose of PCV13.
-Speak with your health care provider for information on the number of doses of vaccine you require and when you should get them.
+These individuals should also get a dose of pneumococcal polysaccharide vaccine after their last dose of PCV 13.
+Speak with your health care provider for more information.

 It is important to keep a record of all immunizations received.